 Your employer won’t usually save into a personal pension, although they can if they want to.

 When you reach age 55, you’ll have three main ways to enjoy the money you’ve saved.
-How much retirement income you eventually get will depend on:
+How much pension income you eventually get will depend on:

-- how much retirement savings you've built up
+- how much pension savings you've built up

 - how well your investments perform

 - any charges that may apply